nengberg/ScreenshotSaaS/README.md

     POST /api/batches
     GET  /api/screenshots

 If you use the default settings it will be accessible through http://localhost:5000.
-You can see example requests in the Postman collection in the repository
+You can see example requests in the Postman collection `Screenshot SaaS.postman_collection.json` in the repository.

 `/api/batches`